This article explains using the

 That should do it!

-This post showed you how to use the df command in Ubuntu Linux.
+This post showed you how to use the ls command on Ubuntu Linux.
 Please use the comments form below if you find errors or have something to add.